Hablamos Español Insurance Companies We Work With

 What should I require from subcontractors?

-Their own workers comp, adequate general liability limits, additional insured status, and auto where they drive, all verified before they work and kept current.
+Generally their own workers comp, adequate general liability limits, additional insured status, and auto where they drive, all verified before they work and kept current.

 Are independent contractors the same as subcontractors for this?